geonetwork/geonetwork-ui/docs/developers/architecture-overview.md

 ### Details

-The libraries are as follow:
+The libraries are organized as follows:

 1. Presentation libraries are in the `ui` folder and are categorized by their forms: